Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: The NL-IAPIAL Method

 \section{The NL-IAPIAL Method}

-This section consists of two subsections.
-The first one precisely describes the problem of interest and its assumptions, whereas the second one presents the NL-IAPIAL method and its corresponding iteration complexity.
+This section consists of three subsections.
+The first one precisely describes the problem of interest and its assumptions.
+The second one motivates and states the NL-IAPIAL method.
+The third one presents the main complexity results for NL-IAPIAL.